2021 Norwegian parliamentary election: Results

+Voter demographics

 By electoral district

 Below is the percentage of vote each party earned in each electoral district.

 Below is the number of district seats for each party, with the party winning the most votes coloured in.
 The party earning the leveling seat in each district is marked by (*).

 By municipality

 Aftermath

 After the announcement of the results, Conservative Party prime minister Erna Solberg conceded defeat to opposition leader Jonas Gahr Støre.
 Solberg thanked her supporters and said she was proud of the government's achievements throughout eight years of centre-right rule.
 On her way to the podium to deliver her concession speech, Solberg told reporters that she had called Jonas Gahr Støre, the head of the Labour Party, to congratulate him on his victory.
 Addressing a crowd shortly after Solberg conceded, Støre said: "We have waited, we have hoped and worked so hard, and now we can finally say, we did it."